feature-image

 ADVERTISEMENT

 It’s not like Captain America didn’t play on the DP World Tour before joining LIV Golf.
 He did, but usually in a select few events.
-But this year, the DP World Tour schedule is just in its International Swing, and he has already played in 4 events and committed to the 5th one.
+This year, though, the DP World Tour schedule is just in its International Swing, and he has already played in four events and committed to the fifth one.

 This decision by the 2018 Masters champion hints at the path Laurie Canter took.
 After finishing at No. 7 on the Race to Dubai Rankings, Canter got a full exempt PGA Tour card for 2026.
 However, he decided to go back with the LIV Golf.
 Patrick Reed aims to follow the same path to get a full exempt status and avoid going through Q-School.

 As Reed charts his path back through the DP World Tour and toward a PGA Tour return, his on-course results may shape how quickly doors reopen around him.
-Until then, the plain cap and missing logos remain a quiet marker of a star caught between past ties and uncertain future plans.
+Until then, the plain cap remains a quiet marker of a star caught between past ties and uncertain plans.

 ADVERTISEMENT